attilammagyar/js80p/README.md

 analog synthesizers.

-Be careful with this, because with certain filter settings, too much randomization can produce loud sound artifacts or make the filter completely silent.
+Be careful with this, because with certain filter settings, too much randomization can produce loud noises and sound artifacts or make the filter completely silent.

 ##### Filter Q Inaccuracy